Skip to main content

 A PIM system is not a replacement or better version of another data management system.
 See it as the necessary addition to, for example, your ERP.
 Most systems can be integrated effortlessly with your current systems.

-In addition to an ERP, which connects, manages and automates the majority of your business processes, a PIM system is a highly desirable addition.
+In addition to an ERP, which connects, manages and automates most of your business processes, a PIM system is a highly desirable addition.
 This is because an ERP is a system that shreds product data.
-Logical, because fragmenting and distributing data to the right places is his function.
+Logical because fragmenting and distributing data to the right places is his function.
 However, keeping this up to date is not covered.

 Taxonomy

-based on certain characteristics of this product.
-It is more important than ever to help consumers find the product they are looking for.
+based on specific characteristics of this product.
+It is more important than ever to help consumers find the product they want.
 It is not without reason that the search and filter options on web shops are used so often.
-With the right taxonomy, you organize your products so efficiently that, based on the correct product data, comparable products can be displayed as a recommendation to the consumer.
+With the correct taxonomy, you organize your products so efficiently that comparable products can be displayed as a recommendation to the consumer based on the correct product data.

-A full-fledged PIM system enables efficient taxonomy and its management.
-This allows you to manage your product groups and categories from one location and ensure that they are distributed across all your channels in a logical and consistent manner.
+A full-fledged PIM system enables efficient taxonomy and management.
+This allows you to manage your product groups and categories from one location and ensure that they are distributed across all your channels logically and consistently.

 Faster Time-To-Market

-A PIM system ensures more efficient communication between suppliers, seller and the ultimate distribution of information to other channels.
-A lot of work that previously had to be done manually, such as processing product data in multiple systems, cleaning and enriching it, transferring it to other channels and of course keeping all that information up-to-date, takes a lot of time.
-If a large part of this can be standardized and automated, the result is often that the time-to-market can shrink considerably.
+A PIM system ensures more efficient communication between suppliers, sellers and the ultimate distribution of information to other channels.
+A lot of work that previously had to be done manually, such as processing product data in multiple systems, cleaning and enriching it, transferring it to other channels and, of course, keeping all that information up-to-date, takes a lot of time.
+If a large part of this can be standardized and automated, the time-to-market can often shrink considerably.

 Lower Costs Per Product

-Time-to-market is a result of more efficient use of product data, which saves a lot of work.
+Time-to-market results from more efficient use of product data, which saves a lot of work.
 Logically, this also automatically reduces the costs per product.

 Challenges Related To PIM